 When kids struggle with weak fine motor skills, they can have difficulty in so many areas!
 This post includes ideas for using clothespins and busy bags to improve fine motor strength.
+We love using clothes pin activities for fun and engaging finger strength exercises.

-Developing hand strength is an important skill for kids who struggle with manipulation of small items like buttons or zippers.
-A child who struggles with handwriting can many times present with weak hand strength.
-Trouble maintaining a pencil grasp, very light handwriting, switching hands when coloring or writing, using the whole arm to write, a closed thumb web space, and a distorted grip on the pencil are signs of weakness in the hands.
+Trouble maintaining a pencil grasp, very light handwriting, pencil pressure, switching hands when coloring or writing, using the whole arm to write, a closed thumb web space, and a distorted grip on the pencil are signs of weakness in the hands.

 But the trouble with working on improving hand strength is that many times, kids just don’t want to correct their pencil grasp or work on tasks that are hard to do like practicing zippers over and over again.